abetterinternet/website/README.md

 Internet Security Research Group (ISRG) Website
 ===============================================

-This is the repository for the [ISRG website](https://abetterinternet.org/).
+This is a repository for the [ISRG website](https://abetterinternet.org/).

-This site is built with [Hugo](https://gohugo.io/) and requires version 0.40 or newer.
+This site is built with [Hugo](https://gohugo.io/) and requires a version of 0.40 or newer.
 It's entirely static, no server-side code/scripting.

 To see your changes, [install